Policies

 The Chair of Governors is: Professor T Nichol

-The Designated Safeguarding Lead for Child Protection is: Mrs K Duffy, Assistant Principal: Safeguarding & Inclusion
+The Designated Safeguarding Lead for Child Protection is: Mrs K Duffy, Assistant Principal: Safeguarding & Wellbeing

 The College has a Designated Safeguarding Lead for Child Protection in each section:

-• Secondary Phase (Senior School & Sixth Form): Mrs K Duffy, Assistant Principal: Safeguarding & Inclusion
+• Secondary Phase (Senior School & Sixth Form): Mrs K Duffy, Assistant Principal: Safeguarding & Wellbeing

-• Primary Phase (Pre Prep including EYFS and Prep School): Mrs A Pease, Assistant Principal: Head of Primary
+• Primary Phase (Pre Prep including EYFS and Prep School): Mrs A Pease, Vice Principal: Primary

 • Boarding: Mrs E Latham, Head of Boarding